Gwen-Bradbury/MS4/README.md

 ### Bugs and Fixes Implemented after Testing -

+- _Changed Color Scheme_ - Colours in the origional scheme didn't cause enough contrast throughout the site, making it hard for users to see the links and buttons therefore the color scheme was change to make it more user friendly, and look more appealing.

+- _Edit Comment Page_ - Added an edit comment page for users to edit thier blog comments rather than allowing editing within the form.

 - _Added Verify Email Page_ - Upon registering, a page has been added that tells users to verify their emails using a link emailed to the email address used in registration, before continuing.

 - _Added Verify Logout Page_ - Requests users to verify if they're sure they wish to logout.